-Department: Case File #: Date of Grievance: Grievant's Name: Appointing Aut hority/ Designee: Describe in detail the reason(s) for non- -resolution: Describe in detail the reason(s) for hore -resolution.
-Grievant's Signature: Date: Appointing Authority/ Designee's Signa Date: nture:
+Department: Case File #: Date of Grievance: Grievant's Name: Appointing Authority/ Designee: Describe in detail the reason(s) for non- resolution: Grievant's Signature: Date: Appointing Authority/ Designee's Signature: Date:

-EMPLOYEE GRIEVANCE BREACH OF GRIEVANCE RESOLUTION (FCGRF-007)
+BREACH OF GRIEVANCE RESOLUTION (FCGRF-007)

 Instructions: Use this form to inform the Appointing Authority or Department Head, as applicable, and/or designee of the alleged breach of any condition of the agreed upon inter-department resolution.
 If the breach is not corrected within 5 working days, submit this form, along with the completed grievance form (which includes the resolution originally reached and the employee's notice), to the HR Operations Division.